Mustafamegahed20/mustafamegahed20/README.md

 <h3 align="left">About me:</h3>

-- :school: I am a Junior Biomedical Engineering at Cairo University
+- :school: I am a senior Biomedical Engineering at Cairo University

 - 👯 I’m looking to collaborate on Machine Learning and Deep Learning Projects